 I love cooking and then food blogging about what I made.
-As honorable as sharing my kitchen adventure is to others may be, I realized that my primary motivation is selfish.
-Whenever I take on a new dish, it usually involves looking at several recipes online and then based off my own likes, dislikes and equipment, coming up with my own variation.
+As honorable as sharing my kitchen adventure is to others might be, I realized that my primary motivation is selfish.
+Whenever I take on a new dish, it usually involves looking at several recipes online and then based on my own likes, dislikes, and equipment, coming up with my own variation.
 If my variation works, I document everything and take photos.
 Then I publish to this blog in the Recipe category.
 Now the next time I go to make the dish, I go to my own website without having to repeat the research I did the first time.

-In the outstanding book An Economist Gets Lunch: New Rules for Everyday Foodies, author Tyler Cowen goes into greater depth on why getting recipes from celebrity chefs is usually a bad idea.
+In the outstanding book, An Economist Gets Lunch: New Rules for Everyday Foodies, author Tyler Cowen goes into greater depth on why getting recipes from celebrity chefs is usually a bad idea.
 It is in the economic interest of a top chef not to make their dishes too easy to replicate.
 They tend to have more ingredients and steps than most.
 The more complex the recipe, the more likely something might go wrong and worse is you might not be able to figure out what caused the dish to turn out poorly.
 Simple recipes are better for learning and can often yield equal results in terms of quality.
 This is why I’ll favor an independent blogger like dishes and dishes over someone with a show on The Food Network.

 An Economist Gets Lunch: New Rules for Everyday Foodies by Tyler Cowen